 The mosque has become one of the prime tourist attractions of Kolkata, owing to its sheer size and magnificence.
 The architecture of the mosque has drawn inspiration from the structure of Akbars tomb at Sikandrabad - which is truly a masterpiece of Indo-Saracenic architecture.
-The whole mosque was constructed of red sand stone following the tradition of Akbar's Tomb in Sikandra Agra.
-The mosque is dome shaped and has two minarets each about 151ft. high and twenty-five tiny pillars all around, which are 100ft. to 117ft. tall.
+The whole mosque was constructed of red sand stone following the tradition of Akbar's Tomb in Sikandrabad Agra.
+The mosque is dome shaped and has two minarets each about 151ft. high and 25 tiny pillars all around, which are 100ft.-117ft. tall.
 It has a huge prayer hall that has the capacity to hold up to 10,000 men performing the 'Namaaz' at one time.
 A prayer hall forms an integral part and is contained in each of the floor of the mosque.
-Since the Mosque has traces of Moghul architecture, the gateway of the Mosque, is a duplication of the famous Buland Darwaza, which is located at Fatehpur Sikri.
+Since the Mosque has traces of Mughal architecture, the gateway of the Mosque, is a duplication of the famous Buland Darwaza, which is located at Fatehpur Sikri.
 For the construction of the mosque, original and superior quality granite stone was brought from Tolepur.
 The interior of the mosque also boasts excellent ornamentation and creativity.
 It is extravagant in its artistic portrayal and the style resembles the Indo-Saracenic school of architecture.
-The Indo- Saracenic School of architecture was developed further by the erstwhile British East India Company, which actually replaced the Moghul style of architecture that was prevalent.
-This school of architecture is an interesting mix of the European, Hindu and Islamic styles of architecture.
-The basic idea behind the flourishing of those trends was actually to lend a native touch to the British public buildings.

-Muslim festivals instill life into the Mosque during the festive seasons of Id and Ramzan.
+Muslim festivals install life into the Mosque during the festive seasons of Eid and Ramzan.
 The mosque is beautifully decorated during the Muslim festivals or 'parabs' with neon lights and flowers, this also provides for an occasion for Muslims all over Kolkata to unite and offer prayers in harmony.
 In Muharram days, the whole area dazzles with a fair-like atmosphere.
 Attar, sweet fragrant water is available daily outside the mosque, except Sundays.